chanvitbkk/Flight-Reservation/README.md

 - for window user:<br>
 ``` $mysqli = new mysqli('localhost','','','flight') ```

-2. some php file has its own css please check (pardon me :cry: )
+2. Some PHP file has its own CSS please check